| For The Salmon River You Will Need |

 - Fishing tackle, if you want to fish.
 (Nonresident license

 required.
 Cost: $10.50 first day, $4 each additional day.

 Collapsible fly rods or light spinning rods with protective

 cases are recommended.

-PLEASE: NO GUNS, PETS, or FIREWORKS.
+PLEASE: NO GUNS, PETS, FIREWORKS, or DRONES.
 We request the use of personal music devices be restricted to personal use with earphones only.